Computer System Recommendations for Students

 We also recommend that you purchase a computer with a wireless network adapter built in.
 We strongly recommend you use a built-in or external (i.e. USB) 5 GHz, dual-band wireless card.

 Operating Systems that are supported on ResNet:

 - Windows Vista (any version, with Service Pack 2)

 - Windows 7 (any version, with Service Pack 1)

-Please note that Windows XP is not supported on ResNet.
+Please note that the following operating systems are not supported on ResNet: